-CinemaClown’s review published on Letterboxd:
+CinemaCl❄️wn’s review published on Letterboxd:

 The quintessential sequel, the quintessential sci-fi actioner & one of the greatest films ever made, James Cameron’s sequel to his breakthrough classic is such a massive upgrade over its predecessor that it ends up decimating the 1984 original in all filmmaking departments with effortless ease, and remains one of the most influential, entertaining & breathtaking action extravaganzas to ever grace the silver screen.

-A highly irresistible, pulse-pounding, high-octane, full-throttled & top-gear action spectacle that’s filled with some of the most dangerous, daring & heart-stopping stunts ever captured on camera, Terminator 2: Judgment Day is the perfect definition of a worthy sequel that presents its renowned director at the peak of his gifted talents.
-It is the finest work of his illustrious career, and its influence on its genre, visual effects & pop culture surpasses even the reach of its predecessor.
+A highly irresistible, pulse-pounding, high-octane, full-throttled & top-gear action spectacle that’s filled with some of the most dangerous, daring & heart-stopping stunts ever captured on film, Terminator 2: Judgment Day is the perfect definition of a worthy sequel that presents its renowned director at the peak of his gifted talents.
+It is the finest work of his illustrious career and its influence on its genre, visual effects & pop culture surpasses even the reach of its predecessor.

-The story of Terminator 2: Judgment Day follows the aftermath of the events that transpired in The Terminator and continues the journey of Sarah Connor & her 10-year old son, John Connor; the future leader of human resistance in the war against the machines.
-After failing to eliminate Sarah during its first attempt, Skynet sends a much more advanced Terminator back in time to kill John when he’s still a child while another saviour from the future arrives whose only mission is to protect John & ensure his survival at all costs.
+The story follows the aftermath of the events that transpired in The Terminator and continues the journey of Sarah Connor & her 10-year old son, John Connor, the future leader of human resistance in the war against the machines.
+After failing to eliminate Sarah during its first attempt, Skynet sends a much more advanced Terminator back in time to kill John when he is still a child while another saviour from the future arrives with a mission to protect John & ensure his survival at all costs.

 Written, produced & directed by James Cameron, the improvements present in this sequel are evident from the film’s opening moments with more enhanced visuals, larger-than-life action & one mind-blowing sequence after another.
-I’ve always admired Cameron because he’s one of the very few filmmakers who understands what great action is all about, knows how to expand upon the original instead of rehashing the same events, and has the talent to accomplish not just his own artistic ambitions but also the expectations of the mainstream audience without compromising with the quality.
+I’ve always admired Cameron coz he’s one of the select few filmmakers who understands what great action is all about, knows how to expand upon the original story instead of rehashing the same events, and has the talent to accomplish not just his own artistic ambitions but also the expectations of the mainstream audience without compromising with the quality.

-On an overall scale, Terminator 2: Judgment Day is blockbuster filmmaking at its finest, for it sets an incredibly high standard for its genre(s) that hasn't been equalled ever since.
-The film remains one of the most enjoyable, entertaining & jaw-dropping works of sci-fi action with an extremely high repeat value, is a perfect example of a sequel that surpasses the original in all aspects, and is a landmark achievement of genre filmmaking that has had a lasting impact on multimedia & pop culture.
-The best film of its year, one of the most memorable films of the 1990s and one of cinema’s greatest triumphs, James Cameron's conclusion to his Terminator saga is an unprecedented, unrivalled & undisputed masterpiece that comes one hundred percent recommended.
+On an overall scale, Terminator 2: Judgment Day is blockbuster filmmaking at its finest, for it sets an incredibly high standard for its genre(s) that hasn't been equalled since.
+The film remains one of the most enjoyable, entertaining & jaw-dropping works of sci-fi action with an exceptionally high repeat value, is a perfect example of a sequel that surpasses the original in all aspects, and is a landmark achievement of genre filmmaking that has had a lasting impact on multimedia & pop culture.
+The best film of its year, one of the most memorable films of the 1990s, and one of cinema’s greatest triumphs, James Cameron's conclusion to his Terminator saga is an unprecedented, unrivalled & undisputed masterpiece that comes one hundred percent recommended.